Dojo Review: Fast Transfers But Is It Worth It?

 Dojo’s transaction fees versus competitors

-Dojo’s fee range between 0.8% + 5p up to 2.49% + 5p is flexible and can be negotiated to be even more competitive if your business has a higher turnover (where custom rates come into play).
+Dojo’s fees are flexible and can be negotiated to be even more competitive if your business has a higher turnover (where custom rates come into play).
+This makes it hard to compare to competitors.

-However, for many very small businesses that process low volumes, the simplicity of the flat rates offered by Square (1.4% + 25p to 1.75%), Zettle (1.75% to 2.5%) or SumUp may be more attractive (1.69% to 2.5%).
-Still, Dojo does say it could offer 1.2% flat rates for all transactions, which is worth enquiring about.
+For many very small businesses that process low volumes, it’s system of charging £39.99 per month for monthly card turnover under £3,999, and 1% for transactions after that makes it hard to calculate what you’ll pay per transaction exactly.
+The simplicity of the flat rates offered by Square (1.4% + 25p to 1.75%), Zettle (1.75% to 2.5%), or SumUp may be more attractive (1.69% to 2.5%).

 Dojo’s integration capabilities versus competitors